-Harshita Brella: police probing car boot murder launch manhunt for husband
+Harshita Brella: Police investigating car boot murder inquiry launch manhunt for husband

 Police have launched a manhunt for the husband of a woman whose body was found in the boot of a car.

-Northamptonshire Police said they believe Pankaj Lamba killed his wife Harshita Brella in Corby earlier this month and drove her body to London before dumping the car.
+Northamptonshire Police said they believed Pankaj Lamba killed his wife Harshita Brella in Corby earlier this month and drove her body to London before dumping the car.

-Detectives said in a press conference on Sunday afternoon the believe Lamba has fled the country.
+Detectives said in a press conference on Sunday afternoon they thought Lamba had fled the country.

-Northamptonshire Police launched a murder investigation was launched after Ms Brella's body was found in a car in east London.
+Northamptonshire Police launched a murder investigation was launched after Ms Brella's body was found in a car in Ilford in east London.

 Chief Insp Paul Cash said: "Our inquiries lead us to suspect that Harshita was murdered in Northamptonshire earlier this month by her husband Pankaj Lamba.

 "We suspect Lamba transported Harshita’s body from Northamptonshire to Ilford by car.
-We believe he has now fled the country.
-We are releasing an image of Pankaj Lamba with this statement."
+We believe he has now fled the country."

-More than 60 detectives are working on the case and are continuing to follow numerous lines of inquiry, including house to house, property searches, CCTV and ANPR.
+More than 60 detectives are working on the case and are continuing to follow numerous lines of inquiry, including house to house, property searches, CCTV and automatic number plate recognition.

 Officers were deployed to her home address in Skegness Walk, Corby, and after getting no answer, a missing person investigation was launched.